Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 By theorem~\vref{thm:Iitaka.group.scheme}, since \(M'\) contains no rational curve, \(M'\) is an abelian variety, abelian group scheme (after perhaps replacing by a finite covering space) or has ample canonical bundle.

 If \(X_0'\) is Brody hyperbolic then \(X_0'\) contains no entire curves, so \(\tilde{M}'\) contains no entire curves, so \(M'\) contains no entire curves, so \(M'\) is not an abelian variety or abelian group scheme with positive dimensional abelian variety fibers.
-In the absence of projective line factors, the \((X',G)\)-structure is unique \cite{McKay:2016} p.~6, theorem~1. \end{proof} As of yet, we don't recover all of the known results on compact K\"ahler manifolds \cite{Carlson.Toledo:2014} or on improper varieties \cite{Griffiths.Robles.Toledo:2014}.
+A \(G_0'\)-invariant positive curvature metric on the canonical bundle of \(X_0'\) pulls back to \(\tilde{M}'\) and then drops to \(M'\), so \(M'\) has canonical bundle spanned by global sections.
+In the absence of projective line factors, the \((X',G)\)-structure is unique \cite{McKay:2016} p.~6, theorem~1. \end{proof} As of yet, we don't recover all of the results on compact K\"ahler manifolds of Carlson and Toledo\cite{Carlson.Toledo:2014} or on improper varieties from Griffiths, Robles and Toledo \cite{Griffiths.Robles.Toledo:2014}.
 But we can easily generate similar theorems, replacing the flag variety \((X,G)\) by any complex algebraic homogeneous space by applying \cite{Biswas.McKay:2024} p.~1 theorem~1.